Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

 ### Migrating to cognigy-ai-app Helm Chart

-After completing the pre-migration tasks, proceed with the migration by deploying the cognigy-ai-app helm chart with the updated `values.yaml`.
+After completing the pre-migration tasks, proceed with the migration by deploying the `cognigy-ai-app ` Helm chart with the updated `values.yaml` file.

 ### Uninstall the Agent Assist Namespace